 One of the most intricately plotted movies of all time, this is another Bogart classic noir.
 The source material comes from arguably the best-hardboiled detective novelist ever Dashiel Hammett.

 This marked John Huston’s directorial debut, and he earned a third Oscar nomination as a screenwriter for his phenomenal script.
 All these factors make The Maltese Falcon iconic in a multitude of ways.

-2. Now, Voyager, 1942 (HBO Max)
+2. Now, Voyager, Amazon (1942)

 It’s Bette Davis again!
 However, she’s not a killer this time, but a repressed, lovesick protagonist named Charlotte who’s easy to empathize with.

 She takes a long, oceanic voyage and falls in love with Paul Henreid’s Jerry.
 Although they don’t really wind up together in the end, it’s a great story of Charlotte finding her self-confidence and independence.